heheJY/monitor-wr/README.md

-This version is optimized specifically for GitHub’s Markdown renderer (`GFM`).
-I’ve added a clean header, used consistent iconography, improved the table formatting, and ensured the architecture diagram looks sharp in both light and dark modes.

 # 🚦 monitor-wr — Waiting Room Live Monitor

 A self-hosted, faster-updating dashboard for Cloudflare Waiting Rooms.
 Deploys entirely on **Cloudflare Workers + Durable Objects** — no external infrastructure needed.